Zumi16/Zumi16/README.md

 ###

-<p align="left">My name real name is Saaduden and I'm an IT student, from Philippines.</p>
+<p align="left">My real name is Saaduden, and I’m an IT student from the Philippines.
+I have a strong interest in technology, especially in web development and game development using Roblox Studio.
+I enjoy building creative projects that combine both functionality and fun—whether it’s designing websites or creating interactive game experiences.
+I’m passionate about learning, experimenting with new ideas, and improving my skills as I continue my journey in IT.</p>

 ---